Associate Professor of Music

-Justin Alexander currently serves as Assistant Professor of Music and Director of Percussion Studies at Virginia Commonwealth University.
+Justin Alexander currently serves as Associate Professor of Music and Director of Percussion Studies at Virginia Commonwealth University.
 A dynamic and versatile percussionist, Justin has performed throughout the United States and the world, with performances in Belgium, Australia, Sweden, Costa Rica, and The Dominican Republic.

 As a percussionist who started on the drum set, Justin’s creative work has revolved around this instrument.
 He has commissioned and performed new works for the instrument in concert and chamber music settings while also centering the drum set in his teaching curriculum.
-His early affinity for both popular and classical music has enabled him to move between genres and styles effortlessly, as evidenced in his recordings and performances with an eclectic range of musicians and ensembles, from sound artist and Guggenheim Fellow Stephen Vitiello to the GRAMMY-nominated Richmond Symphony.
+His early affinity for both popular and classical music has enabled him to move between genres and styles effortlessly, as evidenced in his recordings and performances with an eclectic range of musicians and ensembles, from sound artist Stephen Vitiello to the GRAMMY-nominated Richmond Symphony.

 An Aspen Music Festival alum, Justin has performed with The Florida Orchestra, The Richmond Symphony, The Arkansas Symphony, and has held the role of Principal Percussionist with the Wintergreen Summer Music Festival since 2015.